We recognise the potential of talented students from all backgrounds.

 Check if you're eligible

-To qualify for a contextual offer, you must have Home-UK fee status and your most recent or current school is a state school.
+To qualify for a contextual offer, you must have Home-UK fee status and your current or most recent school cannot be an independent school.

 One of the following must also apply: